-Rates and Water charges include all amounts charged in accordance with Section 546 of LG Act. issued in accordance with Section 562 of the LG Act.

-• Ratepayers are encouraged to receive Rate and Water Charges notices electronically.
+- Rates and Water charges include all amounts charged in accordance with Section 546 of LG Act. - Annual Rate and Charges notices and quarterly Instalment notices will be issued in accordance with Section 562 of the LG Act. - Ratepayers are encouraged to receive Rate and Water Charges notices electronically.